How The North Face is endangering Bangladeshi garment workers

 Students and Workers Are Fighting Back

-- Students have successfully pressured Duke University, University of Pennsylvania, Temple University, New York University, Penn State University, Georgetown University, and Cornell University to require its licensees, including VF Corporation, to sign the Bangladesh Safety Accord.
-In response to this growing university action, eight college-logo apparel producers – Fruit of the Loom, Adidas, Knights Apparel, Top of the World, Zephyr Headwear, New Agenda, Cutter & Buck, and Ahead, LLC – have signed the Accord since students’ “End Deathtraps” campaign began in September.
+- Students have successfully pressured 16 universities – Duke University, University of Pennsylvania, New York University, Temple University, Georgetown University, Cornell University, Columbia University, University of Washington-Seattle, Penn State University, Brown University, University of Wisconsin-Madison, Syracuse University, University of Michigan, Emerson College, Macalester College, and Virginia Tech – to formally require their apparel brands, including VF Corporation, to sign the Accord as a condition of producing university apparel.
+In response to this growing university action, over 10 college-logo apparel producers, including Fruit of the Loom, Adidas, Knights Apparel, Top of the World, Zephyr Headwear, New Agenda, and Cutter & Buck – have signed the Accord since students’ “End Deathtraps” campaign began in September.

-- United Students Against Sweatshops is conducting a nationwide “End Deathtraps” worker tour with Kalpona Akter, the leader of the Bangladesh Center for Worker Solidarity, and Reba Sikder, a survivor of the deadly Rana Plaza collapse.
+- United Students Against Sweatshops is conducting a second round of a nationwide worker tour with Aleya Akter, the General Secretary of the Bangladeshi Garment and Industrial Workers Federation, and Aklima Khanam, a survivor of the deadly Rana Plaza collapse.
 This tour will expose the hypocrisy of North Face/VF Corporation’s safety scheme and call on universities to cut ties with VF brands, including Jansport and VF Imagewear, unless the company signs the Accord.

 Start a campaign on your campus to End Deathtraps